CoPaSul Manual -- Contour-based parametric and superpositional intonation stylization: Output

 By setting \myRef{fsys:export:summary} to 1 the table output described in section \ref{sec:otf} can be summarized per file and analysis tier.
 Summarization for continuous-valued features is done in terms of their mean, median, standard deviation, and inter-quartile range.
 For categorical features as intonation contour classes the unigram entropy is calculated.
 The resulting table is written to the directory \myRef{fsys:export:dir} with the file stem \myRef{fsys:export:stm} plus the suffix {\em summary} and the extension {\em csv}.
 Columns are separated by a comma.
 There is one row of statistic values per analysed tier in a file.
 Each continous-valued feature within each analysis tier is represented by four columns.
 For features of the sets {\em glob} and {\em loc} for which there is only one analysis tier the column names follow the pattern {\em featureSet\_featureName\_statisticMeasure}.
 The suffixes representing the statistic measurements are listed in the table right below.
 For features of all other sets with potentially more than one analysis tier the column names are built like this: {\em featureSet\_analysisTierName\_featureName\_statisticMeasure}.
 Categorical features are represented by one column each with the same name building schema.

 File level groupings, i.e. the {\em grp\_*} columns of the csv tables decribed in section \ref{sec:otf}, are copied to the summary table.
 File and channel index are given in the columns {\em fi} and {\em ci}, respectively, the file stem is written to column {\em stm}.
+Columns are sorted alphanumerically by their names.

 Next to the csv file an R code template file is generated with the same name and the extension {\em .R} to read the summary table by the R software.